 Now let’s get into it:

 The stock market can be incredibly confusing to the uninitiated, and for many would-be investors, that confusion is enough to scare them away from investing.
 Those who choose to stay away typically figure out how to invest their money in other places and never give stock strategies a chance.

-The benefits of investing far outweigh the time and effort it takes to learn how to invest in stocks.
+But, the benefits of investing far outweigh the time and effort it takes to learn how to invest in stocks.
 And, with the right information available, the stock market need not be confusing at all.

+Consider this guide a crash course in investing that will provide you with a workable understanding of the stock market and investing in no time at all.
 While even the most knowledgeable investors never truly stop learning, the information outlined below will provide you with a great foundation to wade into the wonderful world of investing.